fraserclaire/Home_Sales/README.md

 **Goal:** Use SparkSQL to identify key metrics about home sales data.
 Spark used to create temporary views, patition the data, cache/uncache a temporary table, and verify uncached.
 These steps explore methods of data saving that allows for shorter processing times.

+## Time differences
+- Original: 1.11 seconds
+- From cache: 0.678 seconds
+- From parquet: 0.485 seconds
+Saving ~40% time by using cache, ~60% using parquet.

 **Requested measures:**
 - What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.